fluxcd/flux2/rfcs/0000-custom-health-checks/README.md

 and the CEL expressions that need to be met in order to determine the health status of all custom resources of this kind reconciled by the Flux `Kustomization`.

-Note that all the Kubernetes core resources are discarded from the `healthCheckExprs` list.
+Note that no Kubernetes core resources match the `healthCheckExprs` list.

 ### Custom Health Check Library